 Frequently Asked Questions

-The Nansen Refugee Award is presented every year to an individual or organization who has dedicated their time to help people forcibly displaced from their homes.
-The winner receives USD 150,000 generously donated by the governments of Norway and Switzerland.
-Four regional finalists are also recognized.
+The UNHCR Nansen Refugee Award is presented every year to an individual or organization that has dedicated their time to help people forcibly displaced from their homes, referred to as the global laureate.
+Each year since 2017, several regional winners have also been recognized.

 Who was Fridtjof Nansen?

 Fridtjof Nansen was a Norwegian explorer, scientist, diplomat, humanitarian and Nobel Peace Prize laureate who served as the first High Commissioner for Refugees at the League of Nations.
 The legacy of his work for the aid and protection of displaced persons is still present in the UN system today.